About

 Locally Grown

-This revolutionary music education program was created by Ruth Meints, executive director of the Omaha Conservatory of Music.
+This revolutionary music education program was created by Ruth Meints, artistic director of the Omaha Conservatory of Music.
 It began as Violin Sprouts in 2013 and grew into Cello Sprouts, Viola Sprouts, and Bass Sprouts.
-In 2019, the program coalesced into String Sprouts and continued to provide lessons, instruments, curriculum, and materials to Sprouts classes in Omaha, Council Bluffs, Scottsbluff, and Kansas City, Missouri.
-Today, the program’s reach extends across the country!
+In 2019, the program coalesced into String Sprouts.
+We continue to provide instruction, instruments, curriculum, and materials to Sprouts classes in Omaha and Scottsbluff, and the program’s reach is spreading across the country (and the world)!

 Visit OCM Website